 - Website URL that is live and accessible.

-- Contact information for a primary vendor representative.
+- Contact information for a primary vendor or provider representative.

 - A hero image that is 1200px x 630px.